-The UPSC Civil Services Exam, commonly known as the IAS examination is the most awaited and coveted examination of our Nation and has a higher significance compared to other National examinations inside our country.
+The UPSC Civil Services Exam, commonly known as the IAS examination is the most awaited and coveted examination in our Nation and has a higher significance compared to other National examinations in our country.
 In this exam around a million candidates pursue their dream of becoming civil servants.
 UPSC Civil Services Examination has a brief history longing from the British Era, where a typical aspirant usually takes around two years of preparation for a single attempt.
 The value proposition and power that the recruits have after cracking the Civil Services Examination is unparalleled and holds greater prominence over the other government duties.

 What is UPSC?

 UPSC is the Union Public Service Commission which conducts the UPSC Civil Services Exam(CSE) to recruit the most coveted officers like IAS, IPS, IFS, and other allied service officers of the country and it takes dedication, persistence, and exhaustive preparation by the aspirant to clear this exam.
 It is conducted in three phases Preliminary Examination, Mains Examination, and personality test.

 UPSC Exam Structure